 I recently took the fall pelagic birding trip out of Dana Point Harbor.
-Recent sightings of a Red-billed Tropicbird in the Santa Barbara Channel and the presence of hurricane systems south of us off the west coast of Baja suggested that the fall pelagic might be a really good trip.
-There had already been greater than usual numbers of Craveri’s Murrelets in the channel, and many people were on the boat specifically looking for that species.
-Plus, with September being the peak of Blue Whale occurrence in the channel, we knew beforehand that this trip could end up being dominated by cetaceans rather than birds.
-In the end, all of those expectations were met.
+Recent sightings of a Red-billed Tropicbird in the Santa Barbara Channel gave us hope.
+Hurricane systems south of us off the coast of Baja suggested that the fall pelagic might produce great birds.
+There had been greater than usual numbers of Craveri’s Murrelets in the channel.
+Many people were on the boat specifically looking for that species.
+Plus, September is the peak of Blue Whale occurrence in the channel.
+We knew beforehand that cetaceans rather than birds might dominate this trip.
+In the end, the trip met all of those expectations.
 Well, except for the tropicbird… Rats!

 This fall pelagic also featured a few Pink-footed Shearwaters (Puffinus creatopus) mixed in with the Black-vented Shearwaters.
-Pink-footed Shearwaters are natives of the southern hemisphere, breeding colonially in burrows on forested slopes on islands off the coast of Chile.
-With their larger wings, Pink-footed Shearwaters are more efficient flyers than Black-vented, allowing them to cover longer distances and glide a much higher percentage of the time.
+Pink-footed Shearwaters are natives of the southern hemisphere.
+They breed colonially in burrows on forested slopes on islands off the coast of Chile.
+Larger wings make Pink-footed Shearwaters more efficient flyers than Black-vented Shearwaters.
+Pink-foots cover longer distances and glide a much higher percentage of the time.
 Pink-footed Shearwaters often use the same “dynamic soaring” posture that albatrosses employ on their trans-oceanic sojourns.
 Pink-footed Shearwaters occur in two different color phases, light and dark one.
-The dark phase presents potentially thorny identification issues by making them confusable for other, rarer seabirds.
-We seldom see the dark phase birds here.
-On this bird, you can clearly see the dark-tipped, pinkish bill and the nasal tubes through which these birds excrete excess salt they ingest with the sea water they drink.
+On this bird, you can clearly see the dark-tipped, pinkish bill.
+The nasal tubes on the bill allow these birds to excrete the salt they ingest when they drink sea water.